Omega-3 (EPA & DHA)

 People who avoid fish, follow plant-based diets or eat very small amounts of seafood often benefit most from supplementation.

-Evidence also suggests:
+Evidence also suggests that:

 most UK adults do not meet recommended omega-3 intake